|Professor Felice Jacka

 Tanya’s PhD research centres around the gut-brain axis, which refers to the bidirectional pathway between the gut microbiome and the central nervous system.
 She is running the GUT FEELINGS study, an interdisciplinary randomised placebo-controlled trial involving supplementation with probiotics and/or adoption of a prebiotic-rich diet in adults with poor mood and low diet quality.
 Effects on mental health and cognition will be of particular interest, as well as whether such effects are mediated by changes in the gut microbiota.
 Tanya hopes that her research will contribute to the emerging understanding we have of the gut-brain axis, as well as the impact of nutritional psychiatry interventions at large.

 Clinically trained in neuropsychology, she is passionate about understanding the relationships between physical and mental health.
 A particular research interest of Amy’s is the gut microbiome and the potential relevance that this ‘forgotten organ’ for understanding human health.
-She is working on collaborative research regarding prenatal and early life predictors of child mental health at the Food & Mood Centre and the Barwon Infant Study.
+In 2017 she was awarded the Jack Brockhoff Foundation Early Career Grant to examine the role of the microbiome in Alzheimer’s disease and cognition.
+She is also working on collaborative research regarding prenatal and early life predictors of child mental health at the Food & Mood Centre and the Barwon Infant Study.

 Amy is an active communicator of science, and has written for The Conversation, The Research Whisperer and The Thesis Whisperer.
 She can also be found at www.mindbodymicrobiome.com and on Twitter @MBmicrobiome.